Soon after appearing in "Scarface," actress Tammy Lynn Leppert disappeared from Cocoa Beach, Florida on July 6, 1983 at

 The young and beautiful Tammy Lynn Leppert was at the start of a promising modeling and acting career in the early 1980s.
 Blonde and hazel-eyed, she had first begun modeling in beauty pageants at the age of four and had taken home over 280 crowns.
 In 1983, she had begun appearing in movies.

-She is probably most recognizable for a small part as a female distraction in the movie Scarface, though she also appeared as a boxing match participant in the film Spring Break.
-She was just eighteen and had wanted to continue her acting career.
-She had big plans to move to Hollywood that year, but sadly those dreams were never realized.
+She was just eighteen and had wanted to continue her acting career by moving to Hollywood that year, but sadly those dreams were never realized.
 On the morning of July 6, 1983, she left her mother’s home in Rockledge, Florida, and was never seen again.